vando026/ahri/README.md

 [1] "C:/Users/alainv/AHRI_Data/ACDIS_WGH_ALL.Rda"
 ```

-We can load the .Rda dataset into memory quickly using:
+We can load the men or women’s .Rda dataset into memory quickly using:

 ``` r
 mgh_dat <- getMGH()